sustiono/next-hulu/README.md

 # NEXT HULU

-Next Hulu is a Hulu App clone application that is created using Next.js and Tailwind.
+Next Hulu is a Hulu App clone application that is created using Next.js, Tailwind, and TMDb API.
 Learning by doing from youtube channel [Sonny Sangha](https://www.youtube.com/user/ssangha32)

 ## Run app in development server